Meet Jason & Tola – Café Owners in Cambodia | A Gay Couple Story

 Gay Couple operated Gay Café Krousar in Siem Reap

-Final thoughts of the gay couple: “How you can support us and the local LGBQ+ community?
-From afar, there is probably not so many people can do to support our café – but next time you are in Siem Reap, pop on in for a coffee or some home-cooked food!
-You can also visit APTBY which is on the same plot of land but in a separate building (for the privacy of our visitors).”
+Final thoughts of the gay couple: “How can you support the local LGBQ+ community and us?
+There is probably not so much people can do to support our café from afar, but next time you are in Siem Reap, pop on in for a coffee or some home-cooked food!
+You can also visit APTBY, which is on the same plot of land but in a separate building (for the privacy of our visitors).”

 “From afar, you could definitely check out the APTBY website and consider sending a donation through our GoFundMe site or purchasing some of our merch which not only supports us, but other local LGBTIQ+ focused NGOs and/or individuals.”